-The mission of St. Vincent de Paul Catholic School is to provide quality spiritual, educational, social, and service opportunities in a respectful learning environment reflective our our Catholic beliefs.
-As we celebrate our twenty-fifth year of educational ministry, we remain dedicated to making a difference for Christ--yesterday, today, and tomorrow.
+The mission of St. Vincent de Paul Catholic School is to provide quality spiritual, educational, social, and service opportunities in a respectful learning environment reflective of our Catholic beliefs.
+As we celebrate our thirtieth year of educational ministry, we remain dedicated to making a difference for Christ--yesterday, today, and tomorrow.

 Our dedicated staff of teachers has an average of more than 15 years teaching experience, with many holding advanced degrees.
 Three teachers work with students who have special learning needs, and a high ability teacher works with students who excel beyond the regular curriculum.
 Our curriculum includes teachers of art, Spanish, technology, PE and music.
 The learning environment is further enhanced by a variety of extracurricular activities including Math Counts, speech team, Book Bowl, the Awesome Angels and Eagle's Wings choirs, musicals, plays and a variety of intramural and interscholastic sports.